sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

-Sensible calculates the percentage quality score for each extraction, roughly, as the number of  fields that were extracted divided by the total number of fields defined in the config.
+Sensible calculates the percentage quality score for each extraction, roughly, as the percentage of fields that were actually extracted compared to those defined.
 In detail:

-`(num of fields extracted - (num of null fields) - (num of fields with validation error) - (0.5 * num of fields with validation warning)) / (num of fields)`
+`num of non-null fields extracted` - `validation error penality` - `validation warning penality` / `num of fields defined`

+Where:

+`validation error penalty` = 1 * num  fields with validation errors

+`validation warning penalty` = 0.5 * num of fields with validation warnings

 For example, if an extraction A has the following properties:

 - num fields defined in the configuration = 20

-- num of null fields = 2
+- num of non-null fields = 18
 - num of fields with validation errors = 1.
 - num of fields with validation warnings = 4

-Then its quality score is 75% : (20 - 2 - 1 - 2) / 20 = 0.75
+Then its quality score is 75% : (20 - 2 - 1 - 2) / 20 = 0.75.
+This quality score is a normalized version of the classification score, which means that, unlike the classification score, it can be used to compare quality across document types instead of within a document type.
+See [fingerprints](doc:fingerprints) for more information.